xalaida/laravel-nuxt-docker/README.md

 ### Installation

-First, you need to build API containers and init a new Laravel app.
+First, you need to create shared network, build API containers and init a new Laravel app.

-It will create the `api` network, that will be used by the `client` app.

-To build and install a new Laravel app, execute the `install.sh` script from the `/api` directory:
+To do it, execute the `install.sh` script from the `/api` directory:

 ```bash
 cd api